'A complete bungle': Texas' energy pride goes out with cold

 ‘A complete bungle’: Texas’ energy pride goes out with coldNew

 AUSTIN, Texas (AP) — Anger over Texas’ power grid failing in the face of a record winter freeze is mounting.
-More than 4 million customers in the energy capital of the U.S. woke up Tuesday still without power.
-The outages follow unusually heavy snowfall and single-digit temperatures in Texas that created a surge in demand for electricity to warm up homes.
+Nearly 1.9 million customers in the energy capital of the U.S. woke up Wednesday still without power.
+The outages follow unusually heavy snowfall and single-digit temperatures in Texas, creating a surge in demand for electricity to warm up homes.
 Republican Gov. Greg Abbott on Tuesday called for an investigation of the Electric Reliability Council of Texas, which operates the state’s power grid.
 Officials offered no timetable for when power might be restored throughout the state.